cronop-io/cronop-io.github.io/posts/_posts/2020-05-09-protostar-stack5.md

 (gdb)
 ```

 By observing a decompiled function of the program, it is possible to determine if the executable was compiled with stack protection (or stack canaries).
-As it will only show only the base pointer (EBP) pushed into the stack but nothing else.
+As it will only show the base pointer (EBP) pushed into the stack but nothing else.

 ```bash
 user@protostar:/opt/protostar/bin$ objdump -dj .text stack5 | grep -A10 "<main>:"